sclorg/s2i-php-container/7.1/README.md

 Hot deploy
 ---------------------

-In order to immediately pick up changes made in your application source code, you need to run your built image with the `OPCACHE_REVALIDATE_FREQ=0` environment variable passed to the [Docker](http://docker.io) `-e` run flag:
+In order to immediately pick up changes made in your application source code, you need to run your built image with the `OPCACHE_REVALIDATE_FREQ=0` environment variable passed to [Podman](https://github.com/containers/libpod) `-e` run flag:

 ```
-$ docker run -e OPCACHE_REVALIDATE_FREQ=0 -p 8080:8080 php-app
+$ podman run -e OPCACHE_REVALIDATE_FREQ=0 -p 8080:8080 php-app
 ```

-To change your source code in running container, use Docker's [exec](http://docker.io) command:
+To change your source code in running container, use Podman's [exec](https://github.com/containers/libpod)) command:
 ```
-docker exec -it <CONTAINER_ID> /bin/bash
+podman exec -it <CONTAINER_ID> /bin/bash
 ```

-After you [Docker exec](http://docker.io) into the running container, your current directory is set to `/opt/app-root/src`, where the source code is located.
+After you [Podman exec](https://github.com/containers/libpod) into the running container, your current directory is set to `/opt/app-root/src`, where the source code is located.